-2.1 Medical history and findings
+- 1) Medical history and findings

-- nature of seizure disorder
+- 2) Nature of seizure disorder

-- results of investigations
+- 3) Results of investigations

-- adherence to treatment protocols
+- 4) Adherence to treatment protocols

-- results of treatment
+- 5) Results of treatment

-Subsection 4.4 - Epileptic Seizures

-2.2 Treatment
+- 6) Treatment

-antiepileptic drugs (AEDs)
+- 7) Antiepileptic drugs (AEDs)

-surgery
+- 8) Surgery

-medication withdrawal
+- 9) Medication withdrawal

-2.3 Nature of the job
+- 10) Nature of the job

-In this document, the following definitions are used in accordance with a 1997 report of the International League Against Epilepsy:1
+In this document, the following definitions are used in accordance with a 1997 report of the International League Against Epilepsy1:

 - Epileptic seizure is defined as a clinical manifestation presumed to result from an abnormal and excessive discharge of a set of neurons in the brain.
 The clinical manifestation consists of sudden and transitory abnormal phenomena that may include alteration of consciousness, motor, sensory, autonomic, or psychic events perceived by the patient or an observer. - Epilepsy is a disorder of the brain characterized by an enduring (but not necessarily permanent, as in some childhood epilepsies) predisposition to generate epileptic seizures and by neurobiological, cognitive, psychological and social consequences of this condition.
-The definition of epilepsy requires the occurrence of at least one epileptic seizure.2 Often, seizure recurrence is required to diagnose epilepsy.
+The definition of epilepsy requires the occurrence of at least one epileptic seizure 2.
+Often, seizure recurrence is required to diagnose epilepsy.
 However, investigation may show that there is good reason to believe that another seizure is likely to occur, such as the finding of epileptiform activity in the EEG.
-Many authorities will diagnose epilepsy in such cases. - Single (isolated) seizure is defined as one or more epileptic seizure(s) occurring within a 24-hour period, without later recurrence.
+Many authorities will diagnose epilepsy in such cases.